kolenaIO/kolena/docs/metrics/bertscore.md

+---
+search:
+  exclude: true
+---

 # BERTScore
-BERTScore is a metric used in NLP workflows to measure textual similarity between machine-generated text and reference text.
-Unlike [BLEU](bleu.md), it leverages pretrained BERT embeddings to capture the semantic and contextual information of words and phrases in both the generated and reference texts.
-This approach makes BERTScore more effective at assessing the quality of generated text because it considers not only exact word matches but also the overall meaning, fluency, and order of the output.
+BERTScore is a metric used in NLP workflows to measure textual similarity between candidate texts and reference texts.
+Unlike [BLEU](bleu.md), ROUGE, and traditional n-gram similarity measures, it leverages pretrained BERT embeddings to capture the semantic and contextual information of words and phrases in both the candidate and reference texts.
+This approach makes BERTScore more effective at assessing the quality of candidate text because it considers not only exact word matches but also the overall meaning, fluency, and order of the output.

 ??? question "Recall: BERT & Textual Embeddings"
     BERT (**B**idirectional **E**ncoder **R**epresentations from **T**ransformers) is a popular language model used to generate embeddings from words and phrases.
 Textual embeddings are learned dense token representations that capture the semantic and contextual information of words and phrases in a continuous vector space.
-In a perfect embedding space, similar words are grouped together while words that share little relationship are distanced.
+In a perfect embedding space, similar words are grouped together while words that are semantically different are distanced.
 For a deeper dive into BERT and textual embeddings, feel free to refer to the [original paper](https://arxiv.org/pdf/1810.04805.pdf).
     <center>![Embedding Space Image](../assets/images/bert_vector_space.png){: style="height:20em;width:auto"}</center>

 ## Implementation Details
 BERTScore is a collection of three metrics - BERT-Precision, BERT-Recall, and BERT-F1.
 As the names imply, BERT-Precision measures how well the candidate texts avoid introducing irrelevant content.
 BERT-Recall measures how well the candidate texts avoid omitting relevant content.
 BERT-F1 is a combination of both Precision and Recall to measure how well the candidate texts capture and retain relevant information from the reference texts.

 ### Calculating BERTScore
-Given a reference sentence, $x = \langle x_1, x_2, ..., x_n \rangle$, and machine-generated sentence, $\hat{x} = \langle\hat{x}_1, \hat{x}_2, ..., \hat{x}_m\rangle$, we first use BERT to generate a sequence of word embeddings for both reference and candidate sentences.
+Given a reference sentence, $x = \langle x_1, x_2, ..., x_n \rangle$, and candidate sentence, $\hat{x} = \langle\hat{x}_1, \hat{x}_2, ..., \hat{x}_m\rangle$, we first use BERT to generate a sequence of word embeddings for both reference and candidate sentences.

 $$
 \begin{align}